tum-ewk/ficus/README.md

 ### Solver (optional)

-Pyomo supports using solvers from the [NEOS Server for Optimisation](http://www.neos-server.org/neos/), so it is not necessary to install a solver.
+Pyomo allows using the [NEOS Server for Optimisation](http://www.neos-server.org/neos/) for solving, so it is not necessary to install a solver (with me only `mosek` and `cbc` from neos are working).

 I still recommend to install and use one of the following solvers.

   1. **GLPK** (open source)
        1. Download the latest version (e.g. GLPK-4.55) of [WinGLPK](http://sourceforge.net/projects/winglpk/files/winglpk/)